 7. Concluding Remarks

 In this thesis, I have proposed and developed interpretable machine learning models to predict the maternal mortality ratio of 172 countries between 1985 and 2018.
 I used a wide variety of socio-economic and health-related indicators sourced from the World Health Organisation and World Bank.
-A comprehensive literature review found that, in contrast, the most widely used MMR modelling approaches used Bayesian hierarchical regression models and classical machine learning techniques with smaller feature subsets.
+A comprehensive literature review found that, in contrast, the most widely used MMR modelling approaches used Bayesian hierarchical regression models and classical machine learning techniques with substantial smaller feature subsets (i.e., xx features).

 The best-performing model architecture evaluated in this research was the Random Forest Stacking Ensemble (RFSE), which used the Random Forest bagging algorithm to combine 300 predictions from component Random Forest, XGBoost, and LightGBM base estimators.
 The highest performing RFSE trained for country-level prediction achieved a test mean relative error of 0.07.
 It can be used to monitor global and national trends in MMR, particularly in data sparse areas.
 In contrast, the highest performing RFSE trained to perform forecasting incurred a test mean relative error of 0.37.
 This model can be used to predict future MMR values and simulate the effects of candidate policies.
-Despite model development being limited by low-quality and sparse input data, the MMR estimates produced by both models were similar to those generated by the BMat, CODEm, and GMatH models, with this similarity validating the accuracy of my models.
+Despite model development being limited by low-quality and sparse input data, the MMR estimates produced by both models were similar to those generated by the regression or simulation models in the literature (BMat, CODEm, and GMatH models), with this similarity validating the accuracy of my models.
 However, my model predictions were generally smaller than the literature’s estimates when predicting the MMR values of high-income countries, potentially due to underestimation of MMR in my ground truth dataset.
-Differences between the literature models’ predictions and my MMR estimates were also attributed to variation in the 4 models’ choice of covariates and features, treatment of missing data, and assumptions about the underlying data distribution.
+Differences between the literature models’ predictions and my MMR estimates were also attributed to variation in the models’ choice of covariates and features, treatment of missing data, and assumptions about the underlying data distribution.

 I used my models to determine that the level and type of women’s employment, women’s knowledge of contraceptive options, and a country’s income level were socio-economic variables with high predictive power for maternal mortality.
 Features that benchmarked the country’s fertility rates and national life expectancy, as well as and medical outcomes related to women’s nutritional status and the proportion of births attended by a skilled medical practitioner also had high predictive power.
 These were existing, known risk factors for maternal mortality with identified causal relationships to MMR in the literature, emphasising the accuracy of this feature analysis.
 My results highlighted the importance of addressing the socio-economic trends driving MMR.
 Consequently, I suggest that investment in women’s education, which influences their employment prospects, incentives for skilled medical personnel to practice in more remote areas and provision of family planning services would reduce MMR by targeting important drivers of maternal mortality.